-At Wellington quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
+At Wellington inclusive quality first teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.

 We develop our teachers to understand the needs of every child they teach, and to systematically and thoroughly review the progress each child is making.